dm-bit1/Leetcode_Solutions/Leetcode#1791/readme.txt

 The solution file solves Leetcode 1791 Find Center of a Graph and I like this problem.
+It beats 94% of runtimes on average.

 Intuition?
 Two pointer approach, check whether each node in an undirected graph connects to all nodes except itself.
 The insight is that to be the center node, it must have n-1 connections where n is the number of edges.